Here’s a youtube video with nice explanation of the process.

 Step XIV: It usually takes about 2-3 weeks to process your Visa application.
 After that, you will get a mail from the consulate asking for you to come and collect your Visa and other documents.
 Just go and collect the documents at the on the given date and time.

-Step XV: Verify whether the information printed on the visa sticker is correct and complete and to report any errors to the Embassy immediately.
+Step XV: Verify whether the information printed on the visa sticker is correct and complete and report any errors to the Embassy immediately.

 Frequently Asked Questions